Home » Recipes » Breakfast » Muffins, Scones & Quick Breads » Pumpkin Muffins with Oats and Chocolate Streusel

 How to Store & Freeze

+• Storage.
 These pumpkin muffins with oats and chocolate chip streusel will keep well in a tightly sealed container for 2 days at room temperature or up to 5 days in the fridge.

+• Freeze.
 If you want to make extras to freeze, they’ll last in the freezer for up to 3 months.
 Allow them to cool completely, then place them in a freezer-safe zipped baggie or container.
 Thaw in the fridge overnight and then warm in the microwave.

-baked pumpkin muffins in a muffin pan
+Pumpkin streusel muffins in a muffin tin.

 Yield: 12 servings